 To install the Outlook plug-in:

-- Download the Outlook Click to Call plug-in (compatible with version 6 of the Virtual Office desktop app; as a user, install the EXE file)
+- Download the Outlook Click to Call plug-in (compatible with the Virtual Office desktop app; as a user, install the EXE file)

 - Once the download completes, open the downloaded file.